esteinig/geneD3/README.md

 The program outputs the visualization as HTML, which can be opened in Chrome or Firefox.

-[SVG Crowbar](http://nytimes.github.io/svg-crowbar/) can download the visualizatio as a static vector file - works in both Chrome and Firefox!
+[SVG Crowbar](http://nytimes.github.io/svg-crowbar/) can download the visualization as a static vector file, works in both Chrome and Firefox.

 ### Dependencies
 ---